+The course outline appears on the next page.
 Dates for lecture topics are approximate.
 The exam dates are fixed.
-The course website on Learn@UW will have details of the specific recordings to watch and assignment due dates.
+The course website on Learn@UW will have all specific reading suggestions and details of the specific recordings to watch and due dates as they become available.